udippant/base-drafts/draft-ietf-quic-http.md

 the TCP connection, which includes receiving a TCP segment with the RST bit set, as a stream error of type HTTP_CONNECT_ERROR ({{http-error-codes}}).
-Correspondingly, a proxy MUST send a TCP segment with the RST bit set if it detects an error with the stream or the QUIC connection.
+Correspondingly, a proxy MUST send a TCP segment with the RST bit set if it detects an error with the stream or the QWIK connection.

 ## Request Prioritization {#priority}

-HTTP/QUIC uses a priority scheme similar to that described in {{!RFC7540}}, Section 5.3.
+HTTP/QWIK uses a priority scheme similar to that described in {{!RFC7540}}, Section 5.3.
 In this priority scheme, a given stream can be designated as dependent upon another request, which expresses the preference that the latter stream (the "parent" request) be allocated resources before the former stream